Barry Gray (radio personality): Return and long career in New York radio

 Gray was known as a fierce critic of bigotry, having lived through McCarthyism and the Red Scare.
 A constant target of the blacklisting right-wing columnist Walter Winchell, who called him "Borey Pink" and "a disk jerk" in the 1950s, Gray consistently called out those he found mired in hypocrisy and abusive in power.
 The Winchell feud seemed to haunt him.
 Years after Winchell had lost influence, Gray still talked darkly on-air about plots and physical attacks Winchell had orchestrated against him.
 A 1995 biography of Winchell reported that he kept a photograph of a bloodied Gray on his walls.

 Personal life

 Gray married Beth Serrao on February 14, 1946.
 The couple had two children.
 They divorced in 1973.
 Gray married Judith Margot Morris on September 24, 1973.
 The marriage ended in divorce.
 He was married to his third wife, Nancy Kellogg, from 5 September 1986 until his death.
 They had one child.

+On December 21, 1996, Gray died in his sleep at St. Luke’s Hospital in New York City at age 80 from complications of back surgery.